molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 ## 7. Update profiles
 Login into the website and go to the profiles tab.
 Here two profiles should be listed: `default` and `xenon`.

-1. Stop the xenon profile.
-2. Stop the default profile.
-3. Edit the default profile.
+1. Edit the default profile.
-4. Change the "image" to `datashield/rock-base:latest` and save.
+2. Change the "image" to `datashield/rock-base:latest` and save.
-5. Start the default profile.
+3. Start the default profile.
-6. Edit the "xenon" profile.
+4. Edit the "xenon" profile.
-7. Change the "image" to `datashield/rock-dolomite-xenon:latest` and save.
+5. Change the "image" to `datashield/rock-dolomite-xenon:latest` and save.
-8. Start the xenon profile.
+6. Start the xenon profile.

 Everything should be working fine now.
 You can try and login to your server via the central analysis server, using the `DSMolgenisArmadillo` (2.0.5 or up) package to test.